6 panel drug test.

 EliteScreen 6 panel assay is a rapid urine ‘dip card’ for six drugs.
 Available in three options, so you will always find the right product for establishing possible drug abuse.

 This device is classed as a qualitative immunoassay designed to screen drug metabolites at the cut-off levels specified by the National Institute on Drug Abuse (NIDA); fixed cut-off levels ensure consistency and accuracy when testing.

 6 panel drug test overview:

 This device consists of six individual panels.
 Each panel detects a specific drug of abuse.
 The assay has a one-step lateral flow chromatographic immunoassay based on the principle of competition for limited antibody binding sites between a drug or drug metabolite.
 After completion, urine migrates along the membrane by capillary action, mobilizing the colored antibody conjugates.
-The antibody conjugates then move along the membrane panel to the test area, displaying the result of the analysis producing reddish/pink bars indicating the result of the analysis.
+The antibody conjugates then move along the membrane panel to the test area, displaying the result of the analysis producing reddish/pink bars indicating the analysis results.

 - FDA 510 (k) cleared for professional and home use